How do I discover accounts to follow on Mastodon and the Fediverse?

 I thought Mastodon only allowed searches with hashtags?

 HOWEVER… for privacy reasons the full text search system is opt-in, so you can only get search results for people who have opted into their posts being included in full text searches.
+If you want your posts to be fully searchable you need to opt into this system, click the link to find out how.

 ↩ Back to the front page